Kernow a'gas Dynnergh: "Welcome to Cornwall" - a land of seafaring, legend, luxurious beaches and tropical gardens.

-Cornwall is located at the south-west tip of England.
-Bordered in the east by the river Tamar, the county has the longest stretch of coastline in England, containing over 300 golden beaches.
-The county is shaped like an irregular triangle or horn, with an underlying rock of mainly slate and granite.
-The terrain is mostly undulating hills, some being very steep, with the central area covered by Bodmin Moor.
-The coastline is rich and varied, with small rocky coves, wide sandy beaches and high rugged cliffs along the north Atlantic coast.
+The Cornish landscape around the coastal areas is mainly undulating hills, some being very steep, with the central area covered by moorland.
+The coastline is rich and varied, with small rocky coves, wide sandy beaches and high rugged cliffs, especially along the north Atlantic coast.
 The south coast is gentler and less steep, interspersed with inlets and river estuaries that wind inland from the sea.
-The Lizard peninsular is the most southerly point in mainland England, with Land's End the most westerly.
+The Lizard peninsular is the most southerly point in mainland England, with Land's End its most westerly.

 Cornwall has a rich history with copper and tin mining once bringing it substantial wealth.
-Today its major industry is tourism, however, market gardening, dairy farming, fishing, mining, civil engineering and ship repairing all contribute to its current economy.
+Today its major industry is tourism, however, market gardening, dairy farming, fishing, civil engineering and ship repairing all contribute to its current economy.

-Cornwall has retained a strong individuality from the rest of England, over the years.
-The Cornish language was widely spoken up until the 18th century and many words still survive in the names of places.
 The following prefixes or suffixes are common in place-names: bron = hill, car, caer = camp, lan = monastery, maen = stone, pen = headland, pol = pool, ros = heath, tre = homestead, worthal = creek or estuary.

 The rugged coastline around Cornwall has always been treacherous for shipping.
 One of the worst incidents was is in 1981, when the Penlee lifeboat attempted to save a freighter in difficulty.
 Both vessels were lost with all hands.